nizoom/FeedSee/README.md

 Make sure you're in the server directory and run npm start.
 Then move to the client directory and do the same thing.

-The React server should automatically start on: `localhost:3000`
+The React server should automatically start on: `localhost:3000`.
+Happy scraping!

 ## Reflection

-This web app was a personal project that helped push my web development skills beyond front end.
+This web app was a personal project that helped push my web development skills beyond front end and into data processing.
 I set out to build a tool that was kind an omnicient eye looking down onto social media from a broader view point than simply looking at somoeone's profile.
 I think that much was achieved.
 It helped color in a fuller picture of someone's presence online.

 There were certainly some technical challenges along the way.
 Querying the API in this way required at least 2 steps.
 Firstly getting the initial user information including their following list, and lastly iterating over that list to get each most recent tweets.
-The process involved a lot of asynchronous javascript and processing of the resulting JSON objects.
+These steps involved a lot of asynchronous javascript and processing of the resulting JSON objects.
 The word cloud was also a good excersise in manipulating strings and creating objects conditionally based on what was already inside the object.

 Technologies used for this app: ReactJS, NodeJS, Express, CSS, HTML.